 Merchant cash advances

 If your credit is poor and you need business financing, your best bet may not be a loan at all, but a merchant cash advance.
 This type of financing is available for businesses that process credit card transactions and is extended against future credit card sales.
-The lender then keeps a portion of future credit card sales until the advance is repaid with interest.
+The funder then keeps a portion of future credit card sales or receivables until the advance is paid in full.

 Merchant cash advances are pretty unique in the world of business financing.
-They're easy to get and extremely easy to administer, but they're also expensive, and they're only available to businesses that process credit card transactions.
+They're easy to get and extremely easy to administer, but they're also expensive, and they're only available to businesses that process credit card transactions or have receivables.
 What's more, these advances can take a long time to pay back if you experience a period of slow or low-dollar sales.

 These are some cases where merchant cash advances may make sense: